jeffoneilldev/dcd-milestone-project-recipes/README.md

 The app will retrieve data from a database when prompted by the user.
 The information will then be displayed to the user.

 ## UX
-A typical user of this app would be looking for the following.
+A typical user of this app would be looking for the following:

 1. An easy to follow user interface that is not too complicated.
 2. Immediately know the options available to them.